 Where does disclosure go from here?

 We believe that limitations on disclosure are sensible.
 Among other reasons, limiting disclosure also limits costs.
-If disclosure was mandatory, plaintiffs would be subject to more burdensome discovery in the form of additional depositions and document requests focused specifically on the plaintiffs’ use of litigation finance.
+If disclosure were mandatory, plaintiffs would be subject to more burdensome discovery in the form of additional depositions and document requests focused specifically on the plaintiffs’ use of litigation finance.
 Since the funder is typically removed from decisions about case strategy, this additional discovery would be unnecessary yet it would provide defendants with another avenue for delay.
 Moreover, it would discourage use of litigation finance more broadly, as cost-conscious plaintiffs would be wary of added expenses associated with litigation finance.

 In addition, from a general fairness standpoint it is puzzling why litigation finance should be singled out as the only financial arrangement subject to increased scrutiny.
-Courts generally do not require the plaintiff to disclose its other sources of financing (for example, details about its bondholders or other lenders), so it seems arbitrary to focus only its litigation finance agreements.
+Courts generally do not require the plaintiff to disclose its other sources of financing (for example, details about its bondholders or other lenders), so it seems arbitrary to focus only on its litigation finance agreements.

 On balance, the above-mentioned developments regarding funding agreement disclosure have been encouraging.
 As the litigation finance industry continues its inexorable growth, the treatment of disclosure will be worth watching closely.